DomenFinzgar/STRAN/content/about.md

 title = "About"

 +++
+Internet is flawed.
+A once noble idea of sharing has become yet another market-driven technology where twitter is called democracy; the behaviour is monitored, we are becoming products to be sold, discussion impossible, forcing opinion necessary to survive.
+But you can log off. ll2028ee is a way to log deployment of the process without commercial aim until the year 2028 when things end.
+It is a way to log off.
+No way to comment, no way to share, no extra links, no social media, no adds.
+It is currently on github, but if conditions change it will migrate to whatever community that keeps it free to host and maintain.
+It is not listed anywhere, so if you came here, you came here by mistake.

+I work in the field of Forestry and art and always seek people to collaborate with.
+I work for projects ([Stripburger](https://www.stripburger.org),[ Klopotec](https://www.klopotec.si/), ...) where I feel accepted and where work is meaningful and not a mean of self-promotion. write to: domen.finzgar@outlook.com

+previously:

 Everything starts with the phase one.
 The year is 2028.
-Deployment of process initiated.
+Deployment of the process initiated.
 Ideas are forming.

 ```go